BDC Hamburger Icon

 When should you consider implementing a retargeting campaign?

-When you want to personalize your promotions
+You want to personalize your promotions.

 5 examples of companies using retargeted emails